 Local Resources in Dundee City East

 During the lockdown period, it is vital that lockdown rules are followed closely to protect the NHS and save lives.
-As more evidence becomes available, the situation will be reviewed, but for now the clear instructions are to stay at home.
+As more evidence becomes available, the situation will continue to be reviewed and measures should continue to ease.
+For now the clear instructions are to stay safe, protect others and save lives.

-The permissible reasons for leaving your home at this time include:
+The main permissible reasons for leaving your home include:

-4. Travel to essential work if it absolutely cannot be done from home.
+Travel to work if it cannot be done from home.

-If you do leave your home for any of the above reasons, then you must follow all necessary social distancing and hygiene measures.
+If you do leave your home, then you must follow all necessary social distancing and hygiene measures.
 These include keeping around 2 metres away from other people outside of your immediate household, taking care not to touch your face, and washing your hands.

 Those with caring responsibilities should carry them out, but follow distancing and hygiene measures (such as washing their hands).